ubco-W2022T2-data301/project-group16/final_report_group16.md

 ## Conclusion

 Our group has concluded that Kelowna is typically a more expensive city in comparison to other places in Canada.
 The price of food and transportation does not indicate the overall cost of living and cheaper transportation does not suggest a higher salary.
-We found that real estate in Kelowna tends to be moderately expensive, and that it is more afforadble to live inside the city in Canada.
+We found that real estate in Kelowna tends to be moderately expensive, and that it is more affordable to live inside city centers in Canada.
 Finally, it was discovered that high-end resources can equate to the overall cost of luxury products.